Office of Student Life

 Meet our Camp Recky Directors and Program Leaders!

-All forms for Camp Recky and Esports Camp are due by Friday, May 9, 2025.
-Any paperwork received after May 9 will incur a late fee of $15.
+All forms for Camp Recky and Esports Camp were due by Friday, May 1, 2026.
+Any paperwork received after May 8 will incur a $15 late fee.

 Camper Health Information Form

-The Camper Health Information Form needs to be completed for all campers.
+The Camper Health Information Form must be completed for all campers.

 Accommodation Request Form

-If your camper needs an accommodation at camp due to an illness, disability, diagnosis, etc., please complete this form.
+If your camper needs an accommodation at camp due to an illness, disability, diagnosis or other need, please complete this form.
 Once we receive your form, we will be in touch with you to discuss the accommodation.
-At Camp Recky we strive to make sure all campers have the best experience possible, and we are here to help in any way we can.
+At Camp Recky, we strive to make sure all campers have the best experience possible, and we are here to help in any way we can.

 Medication Form

-If your child will need to take medications at camp or has an EPI pen, inhaler or diabetes pump, please fill out the PDF medication administration form and send to camprecky@osu.edu.
+If your child will need to take medication at camp or has an EpiPen, inhaler or diabetes pump, please fill out the PDF medication administration form and send it to camprecky@osu.edu.
 We are not allowed to administer any medication or provide emergency medications at camp unless this form is completed.
 If your child is not taking any medications or does not have any emergency medications, you do not need to complete this form.

 Drop-Off and Pick-Up

-• Camp Recky: Follow the camp signs to the Annie and John Glenn turnaround (East side of the Ohio Stadium).
+• Camp Recky: Follow the camp signs to the Annie and John Glenn turnaround (east side of Ohio Stadium).

-• Esports Camp: South parking lot of Lincoln Tower off of John Herrick Drive and Cannon Drive.
-Please approach from the South via Herrick Drive to avoid traffic congestion.
+• Esports Camp: South parking lot of Lincoln Tower off John Herrick Drive and Cannon Drive.
+Please approach from the south via Herrick Drive to avoid traffic congestion.

-• Walk-ups are allowed and encouraged to help with the traffic flow.
+• Walk-ups are allowed and encouraged to help with traffic flow.

-• If you did not list someone on your paperwork, you must contact the Camp Recky office before 3 p.m. to add someone as authorized pick up.
-Staff will call and need to talk to a parent/guardian to release a child to anyone no on the list, delaying pick up.
+• If you did not list someone on your paperwork, you must contact the Camp Recky office before 3 p.m. to add them as an authorized pick-up.
+Staff will call and need to speak with a parent/guardian before releasing a child to anyone not on the list, which may delay pick-up.

 Late Drop-Off

-• Camp Recky: If you drop off after 9 a.m., please park in the Annie and John Glenn turnaround and bring hour camper to the Camp Recky office in the RPAC.
-We are located up the ramp behind Juice2 in the lobby of the RPAC.
-There will not be any staff at the turnaround after 9 a.m.
+• Camp Recky: If you drop off after 9 a.m., please park in the Annie and John Glenn turnaround and bring your camper to the Camp Recky office in the RPAC.
+We are located up the ramp behind Juice in the lobby of the RPAC.
+There will not be staff at the turnaround after 9 a.m.

-• Esports Camp: If you drop off after 9 a.m., please park in the Lincoln Tower Parking lot and bring the camper to the Esports Arena, located on the second floor of Lincoln Tower in room 210 near the entrance facing the Band Observation tower and Lincoln Tower Park turf fields.
+• Esports Camp: If you drop off after 9 a.m., please park in the Lincoln Tower parking lot and bring the camper to the Esports Arena, located on the second floor of Lincoln Tower in Room 210 near the entrance facing the Band Observation Tower and Lincoln Tower turf fields.

 Late Pick-Up

-Any campers who are at camp after 5 p.m. will be brought to the Camp Recky office (Camp Recky) or the Esports Arena (Esports Camp) and a late fee will be charged.
+Any campers who are at camp after 5 p.m. will be brought to the Camp Recky office (Camp Recky) or the Esports Arena (Esports Camp), and a late fee will be charged.
 Parents will need to enter the building to sign out their camper.
-If there is an emergency (i.e., broken-down car) and you know you will be a few minutes late, please call the office at 614-688-8787.
-Please be sure to review our late pick-up policy.
+If there is an emergency (i.e., a breakdown) and you know you will be a few minutes late, please call the office at 614-688-8787.
+Please review our late pick-up policy.

 Late Pick-Up Policy

-Parents who pick up between 5 - 5:15 p.m. will be charged a fee of $15.
-Any parents who pick up later than 5:15 p.m. will be charged an additional $1 for every minute after.
-Charges will be added to the family's account and will need to be paid before the camper(s) will be allowed to return to camp.
+Parents who pick up between 5 - 5:15 p.m. will be charged a $15 fee.
+Parents who pick up later than 5:15 p.m. will be charged an additional $1 for every minute after.
+Charges will be added to the family's account and must be paid before the camper(s) will be allowed to return to camp.
 Unpaid balances will result in the camper(s) being withdrawn from camp with no refund.

 Parking